ErikGartner/hyperdock/README.md

 ```

 ## Developing

+Hyperdock welcomes new contributors and pull-requests, but please start by reading the contribution [guidelines](CONTRIBUTING.md).
+If you don't know where to start, sending a message to contributors is a good start!

-If you want to develop Hyperdock use [Pipenv](https://docs.pipenv.org/) to manage the Python version and the package dependencies.
+Hyperdock uses [Pipenv](https://docs.pipenv.org/) to manage the Python version and the package dependencies.
 The WebUI is built using [Meteor](https://www.meteor.com/) which needs to be installed prior to development.

-Read also the contribution [guidelines](CONTRIBUTING.md)

 ## License
-Copyright 2018 Erik Gärtner
+Copyright 2016-2019 Erik Gärtner

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.